apache/drill/_docs/query-data/060-querying-the-information-schema.md

 The VIEWS table returns the name and definition for each view in your databases.
 Note that file schemas are the canonical repository for views in Drill.
-Depending on how you create a view, the may only be displayed in Drill after it has been used.
+Depending on how you create a view, they may only be displayed in Drill after it has been used.

 ## PARTITIONS